crissyfield/troll-a/README.md

                                             biggest culprits for false positives.
                                secret:      Only rules are applied that are most likely to result in an actual leak of a secret.
+                               none:        No rules at all are applied.
+This can be used in combination with custom rules via the --custom/-c switch.
                                No other values are allowed. (default secret) -q, --quiet                  suppress success message(s) -r, --retry retry-strategy   retry strategy to use.
 This could be one of the following: